MKRyuto/Scraping-Data-behind-Site-Logins/README.md

 <img alt="Aigner" src="https://i.imgur.com/aYy5d9O.png" target="_blank" />

+- please replace URL_THAT_YOU_WANT_ACCESS with the url of the page you want to retrieve data from.
+You can use the BeautifulSoup method for Web Data Scraping.
+Because MechanicalSoup = BeautifulSoup + Request.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.